 Please note: Thursdays are “Member and Resident Guest Only Day at the MHCC.”
 We trust that this provides these two groups with more time and space to swim, workout, play basketball and enjoy the Community Center!
 Resident guest passes are $5 for ages 3-59 and $4 for ages 60 and older.
 Children under 3 years of age are FREE.

-Summer is coming to a close and the Recreation Department and Community Center staff are preparing for our fall activities.
-We invite you to check out our programs and activities.
-Nomatter your age, gender, ethnicity, fitness level or favorite sport…..we have something for you!
+The Recreation Department and Community Center staff have programs and activities from Youth thru Adult unique to this time of year.
+We invite you to check out our programs and activities on this site.
+No matter your age, gender, ethnicity, fitness level or favorite sport…..we have something for you!

 Applications for employment are accepted year round but our peak season is in the summer months due to the need for lifeguards and staff to run our outdoor sports programs.
 Click here for all the information you will need to apply for employment opportunities.
 You must be at least 16 yrs. old to apply.